kaljo14/API/README.md

 ## Project Requirements:

 The goal is to make two resources to be fed through the API, respectively one resource for tasks and one resource for tags.
-A task is something that needs to be done, and 'tags' can be taken as a way to categorize 'tasks'.
+A task is something that needs to be done, and `tags` can be taken as a way to categorize `tasks`.

 #####For example, we might have the following list of tasks: